akihiro-inui/MusicGenreClassifiaction/README.md

 ## Classifier
-Fuzzy k-NN
+k-NN

 This method uses Euclidean distance between training and testing data.
 Each test sample is classified depending on the k number of training samples that surround the test sample.
-In the case of dissimilarity ties, the class appearing most often among the k nearest training observations will be the predicted answer.
-However, only a class label is assigned the test sample, and it does not have information on the strength of membership in that class

-Fuzzy k-NN, a combination of fuzzy logic and k-NN, was proposed to address the problem [5].
-It has two steps: 1) fuzzy labelling, which computes fuzzy vectors of training data, and 2) fuzzy classification, which computes the fuzzy vectors of test data.

 Multilayer Perceptron